LLNL/axom/src/axom/sina/docs/sphinx/tutorial.rst

 '__SINA_SLASHREPLACE__' in the resulting HDF5 file, while our loadDocument() function will string-replace them back to normal.

+Additionally, Sina is also equipped to handle missing, broken, or incorrect file extensions.
+In such an event (for example: saving a JSON file as Example, Example.jso, or Example.hdf5), Sina will replace incorrect file extensions and append to missing or broken ones while outputting a WARNING message to let you know of said occurance.

 .. literalinclude:: ../../examples/sina_tutorial.cpp
    :language: cpp